-An individual thinks, “What happens to my personal data if my PC, mobile or tablet crashes?”
-This question provokes him or her to search for on alternate storage to back up their data.
-That is where an individual does research to find the correct storage, ensuring that it is safe, easy to access and redundant.
+An individual thinks, “What happens to my personal data if my PC, mobile device, or tablet crashes?”
+This question provokes him or her to search for an alternate storage method to back up their data.
+That is where an individual does research to find the correct storage, ensuring that it is safe, easy to access, and redundant.

-The network administrator always think on 100% up time and high performance network.
-The non-business applications like cloud storage, social media and video streaming utilize much of available bandwidth on the corporate network, which reduces the performance of network.
+The network administrator always think about 100% uptime and having a high-performance network.
+The non-business applications like cloud storage, social media, and video streaming utilize much of the available bandwidth on the corporate network, which reduces the network’s performance.

-Dropping non-business layer 7 application, random port and social media traffic by identifying each of its IP addresses and placing access lists on the firewall is tedious.
-Furthermore , the IP address and port numbers used by cloud based application and storage are dynamic .
+Dropping non-business Layer 7 application, random port, and social media traffic by identifying each one’s IP addresses and placing access lists on the firewall is tedious.
+Furthermore, the IP addresses and port numbers used by cloud-based applications and storage are dynamic.
 The actual rule placed on the firewall will be outdated within a short span.

-Deep packet inspection is an appropriate methodology to find layer 7 application traffic utilization.
-Consider a network of Cisco devices with recent IOS.
-Cisco device supports NBAR (Network Based Application Recognition) which helps to identify layer 7 application traffic using deep packet inspection mechanism.
+Deep packet inspection is an appropriate methodology to find Layer 7 application traffic utilization.
+Consider a network of Cisco devices with the recent IOS.
+The Cisco device supports Network Based Application Recognition (NBAR), which helps identify Layer 7 application traffic using a deep-packet-inspection mechanism.

-NBAR has PDLM (Packet Description Language Module), which has over 1,000 signatures used for identifying web traffic, URL’s, file sharing application and random port application.
-PDLM on a Cisco device is updated on every IOS upgrade or with intermediate PDLM update pack.
-Refer this blog about PDLM upgrade on Cisco device.
+NBAR has the Packet Description Language Module (PDLM), which has over 1,000 signatures used for identifying web traffic, URLs, file-sharing applications, and random port applications.
+PDLM on a Cisco device is updated on every IOS upgrade or with an intermediate PDLM update pack.
+Refer to this blog about PDLM upgrade on Cisco devices.

-A new IOS with recent PDLM has many signatures and protocols mapped, refer this link for detail information about mapped protocol and applications on the Cisco IOS.
+A new IOS with recent PDLM has many signatures and protocols mapped; refer to this link for detailed information about the mapped protocols and applications on Cisco IOS.

-How to identify the Layer 7 application traffic utilization?
+How do you identify the Layer 7 application traffic utilization?

-To monitor the traffic utilization of layer 7 applications, you need to enable NBAR on the WAN interfaces of the Cisco router.
+To monitor the traffic utilization of Layer 7 applications, you need to enable NBAR on the WAN interfaces of the Cisco router.
 After enabling NBAR on the interfaces, the router will start doing deep packet inspection on all the traffic on the interfaces.
-To view NBAR stats, we need a NetFlow analysis tool which could parse the Flexible NetFlow records.
+To view NBAR stats, we need a NetFlow analysis tool that can parse the Flexible NetFlow records.

-We need to configure the router to export NBAR stats as a Flexible NetFlow to the NetFlow analysis tool which generates report as shown in below screenshot.
+We need to configure the router to export NBAR stats as a Flexible NetFlow to the NetFlow analysis tool, which generates a report as shown in the screenshot below.

-Creating a class map to classify this kind of traffic:
+Create a class map to classify this kind of traffic.

 class-map match-any File-Sharing